-We’d like to reassure you that it is very rare to experience pain from undergoing a donor cycle.
+We’d like to reassure you that it is very rare to experience pain from undergoing the egg donation process.
 Most have said that at the worst it felt as though they had period pains for a few hours; one or two have reported that they felt some pain the following day.
-Most Altrui egg donors have gone back to their normal routine – some immediately afterwards.
+Most donating eggs with Altrui have gone back to their normal routine – some immediately afterwards.
 One has gone to a wedding following egg collection, another back to work, another cleaned her house from top to bottom.
-Of course some have chosen to go home and rest in bed with a hot water bottle and a DVD – which sounds like a sensible plan to us!
+Of course, some have chosen to go home and rest in bed with a hot water bottle and a DVD – which sounds like a sensible plan to us!